ThingSpeakPublisher class

 inClient An Arduino client instance to use to print data to.
 Allows the use of any type of client and multiple clients tied to a single TinyGSM modem instance

-void begin(Logger& baseLogger, const char* thingSpeakMQTTKey, const char* thingSpeakChannelID, const char* thingSpeakChannelKey)
+void ThingSpeakPublisher::begin(Logger& baseLogger, const char* thingSpeakClientName, const char* thingSpeakMQTTUser, const char* thingSpeakMQTTPassword, const char* thingSpeakChannelID)

 Begin the publisher - linking it to the logger but not attaching a client.